lukaszbudnik/migrator/README.md

   - config
 tenantSchemas:
   - tenants
-# port is used only when migrator is run in server mode
+# port is used only when migrator is run in server mode, defaults to:
-# optional element and defaults to 8080
-port: 8181
+port: 8080
-# optional Slack Incoming Web Hook - every apply action posts a message to Slack
+# optional Slack Incoming Web Hook - if defined apply migrations action will post a message to Slack
 slackWebHook: https://hooks.slack.com/services/TTT/BBB/XXX
 ```

 Migrator will scan all directories under `baseDir` directory.
 Migrations listed under `singleSchemas` directories will be applied once.
-Migrations listed under `tenantSchemas` directories will be applied for all tenants fetched using `tenantsSql`.
+Migrations listed under `tenantSchemas` directories will be applied for all tenants fetched using `tenantSelectSql`.

 SQL migrations in both `singleSchemas` and `tenantsSchemas` can use `{schema}` placeholder which is automatically replaced by migrator to the current schema.
 For example:

 ```
+create schema if not exists {schema};
 create table if not exists {schema}.modules ( k int, v text );
 insert into {schema}.modules values ( 123, '123' );
 ```